ivanenkomaksym/rust-short-url/README.md

 * GET /{short_url} - redirect to url behind this shortened version
 * GET /{short_url}/summary - get summary information about provided short url
 ![Alt text](docs/httpserver.png?raw=true "HTTP Server")

+## Statistics Collection
+The service automatically collects analytics data whenever users navigate through short URLs.
+When a user visits a shortened URL (e.g., `/{short_url}`), the system captures and stores the following information:

+* **Language**: Extracted from the `Accept-Language` HTTP header to determine the user's preferred language
+* **Operating System**: Parsed from the `User-Agent` HTTP header using regex patterns to identify the user's operating system
+* **IP Address**: Retrieved from `X-Forwarded-For` header (if behind a proxy) or `Remote-Addr` header
+* **Geolocation**: Resolved from the IP address using an external geolocation API to determine the user's approximate location (city and country)
+* **Timestamp**: Records when the short URL was accessed

+This analytics data is stored with each URL entry and can be retrieved via the `/{short_url}/summary` endpoint, providing valuable insights into how and where the shortened URLs are being used.
+The statistics collection is transparent to users and doesn't affect the redirect performance.

 ## Data replication
 The application can be launched in coordinator mode, coexisting with multiple regular instances within the same deployment.
 To enable coordination, a list of hostnames for these instances must be provided.
 In this mode, the application constructs a hash ring that encompasses all instances.
 Upon receiving a request, it forwards the request to all other machines, awaits acknowledgments from each, and then returns a response.